schulz-franco/movies_TMDB_API/README.md

 If you want see the progress, get your Read Access Token from https://www.themoviedb.org/ \
 Go to src/services/options.js and paste your token into the variable called "api_key"

-# Pendings list
+# Current pendings list

-- Make the full staff section
-- Reform hooks
 - Responsive design
 - Finish clean architecture
-- Make components reusable
+- Make reusable components
-- Make the actors section
 - Implement context

 # Getting Started with Create React App